jadecarino/galasa/README.md

 ## How to contribute to the Galasa project
 See our [contribution guidelines](./CONTRIBUTING.md) on how to contribute to the Galasa project.

-## Notes about the code and sysyem for contributors
+## Notes about the codebase and Galasa system for contributors
-We have some notes [here](./developer-docs/README.md) which may help understand the code more.
+We have some notes [here](./developer-docs/README.md) which may help you understand the codebase, should you wish to contribute to the project.

 ## Legal
 Galasa is developed under this [license](./LICENSE)